willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * Hold the controllers in front of your headset and restart them by pressing the Windows button for four seconds, then again for two seconds.
 * If your controllers show as connected in **Settings > Bluetooth & other devices**, unpair them and go through the pairing process again.
 * If the controller LEDs are cycling, turning on one quadrant of lights at a time and then turning them off, they are undergoing a firmware update.
 Wait for the update to complete and the controllers should appear in Mixed Reality.
-* If an external Bluetooth adapter is used, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB 3.0 devices.
+* If an external Bluetooth adapter is used, make sure the adapter is plugged into a USB 2.0 port (which is usually black), away from other wireless transmitters or USB 3.0 devices.
 * If the PC just crashed and a Qualcomm adapter is being used, a reset may not work.
 To fix this, unplug the power from the back of the computer (or if on a laptop, hold down the power button for 10 seconds) and restart the PC.
 * Run the Bluetooth troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

 ### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth settings.

-Check that you do not have controllers paired already, remove them, and try again.
-If problem persists restart the PC and try again.
+Check that you do not have controllers paired already.
+If you do, remove them and try again.
+Restart the PC if the problem persists.
 If that fails, see more [information about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).

 ### How do I pair new controllers if Windows Mixed Reality is already set up on my PC?